BinomialLLC/basis_universal/README.md

 - Added various uncompressed raster pixel formats to the transcoder.
 When outputting raw pixels, the transcoder writes to regular raster images, not blocks.
 No dithering or downsampling yet, but it's coming.
 A couple of the parameters to basisu_transcoder::transcode_image_level() and  basisu_transcoder::transcode_slice() have new meanings when these methods are used with uncompressed raster pixel formats:
 "output_blocks_buf_size_in_blocks_or_pixels" and "output_row_pitch_in_blocks_or_pixels".
 There's also a new parameter, "output_rows_in_pixels".
 When transcoding to uncompressed raster pixel formats, these parameters are in pixels, not blocks.
-The output buffer is also treated as a plain raster image, not a 2D collection of compressed blocks.
+The output buffer is also treated as a plain raster image, not a 2D array of compressed blocks.
 These parameters are sanity checked, and if they look fishy the transcoder will return an error.
 - basisu command line tool's "-level" command line option changed to "-comp_level", to avoid confusion vs. the "-q" option.
 This option is NOT the same as the -q option, which directly controls the output quality.
 Most users shouldn't use this option.
 (See below.)

 ### Command Line Compression Tool